-(b) The Division will review underground gas storage projects periodically, but not less than once every three years, to verify adherence to the terms and conditions of the Project Approval Letter, and will periodically review the terms and conditions of the Project Approval Letter to ensure that they effectively prevent damage to life, health, property, and natural resources.
-Project Approval Letters are subject to suspension, modification, or rescission by the Division.

-(c) If the Division determines that operation of an underground gas storage project is inconsistent with the terms and conditions of a current Project Approval Letter, or otherwise poses a threat to life, health, property, or natural resources, then upon written notice from the Division specified operations shall cease immediately, or as soon as it is safe to do so.
+- (b) The Division will review underground gas storage projects periodically, but not less than once every three years, to verify adherence to the terms and conditions of the Project Approval Letter, and will periodically review the terms and conditions of the Project Approval Letter to ensure that they effectively prevent damage to life, health, property, and natural resources.
+Ongoing approval of an underground gas storage project is at the Division's discretion and a Project Approval Letters are is subject to suspension, modification, or rescission by the Division. - (c) If the Division determines that operation of an underground gas storage project is inconsistent with the terms and conditions of a current Project Approval Letter, or otherwise poses a threat to life, health, property, or natural resources, then upon written notice from the Division specified operations shall cease immediately, or as soon as it is safe to do so.